TrueLabCreations/http-reverse-proxy/README.md

 Once the ground-work is laid, replace `<Your Host Name>` with your registered hostname.
 Compile and run the project.

 The proxy will start and request a certificate from Let's Encrypt for your hostname.
-This certificate will not be backed by a 'certificate authority'.
+This certificate will not be backed by a `certificate authority`.
 However, Once you have verified the system is working you can change the routingOptions.https.letsEncrypt.production to 'true', delete the old certificates and run it again.

 In a manner similar to the prior examples, enter your host name into the browser and you should receive a response from Server1 or Server2.
 If you have not received a producton certificate you will get the same warning as the self signed certificates.

-Sometimes modern routers will not allow you to open a page with the web address of the router.
+Some modern routers will not allow you to open a page with the web address of the router.
 This is an attempt to twart a hack called `DNS rebinding`.
 If the browser cannot open the page, try your phone with the wi-fi turned off.

 ---